 6. It contains polyphenols which have anti-oxidant properties.

 7. It has been shown in a recent clinical study to reduce fasting blood glucose in diabetics.1

 The best part about ACV is that it is dirt cheap.
 It can bring about changes in a healthy therapeutic fashion without paying for and relying on toxic pharmaceuticals.
 Whether it provides noticeable results to a chronic problem or not, it is still adding health to the body.
 One of the mistakes many people make is deeming it worthless simply because they tried it a few times and still suffer from the same symptom.
-The expectation that you are going to created changes in physiology over night when it took months or years to create the problem is simply unrealistic.
+The expectation that you are going to create changes in physiology over night when it took months or years to create the problem is simply unrealistic.
 Impatience is one of the leading reasons why natural therapeutics fail many people.

 When buying ACV you want to make sure you buy the kind with the “Mother.”
 It is the dark stuff which floats around at the bottom.
 The mother gives it the medicinal value.
 If you buy Bragg’s you can’t go wrong.

-1.Carol S. Johnston, Samantha Quagliano, Serena White.
+References: 1.Carol S. Johnston, Samantha Quagliano, Serena White.
 Vinegar ingestion at mealtime reduced fasting blood glucose concentrations in healthy adults at risk for type 2 diabetes.
 July 23, 2013

 Written by: Dr. Chris Fucci